jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_console/control-panel.rst

 Touchscreen support
 *******************

-The wrench menu provides a per-monitor touchscreen toggle:
+The wrench menu provides a per-monitor touchscreen toggle and input-device
+selection:

 * ``Touchscreen -> Is touchscreen``
 * ``Touchscreen -> Not a touchscreen``
+* ``Touchscreen -> Input device -> Automatic`` or a specific XInput pointer device

 This flag is stored per monitor index in the user settings file.
-When enabled, the panel attempts to map the first detected touchscreen pointer device to the current monitor output using ``xinput map-to-output``.
+When enabled, the panel maps the selected touchscreen pointer device to the current monitor output using the XInput coordinate transformation matrix.

 Runtime behavior: